Lafaiet/POXDoc/PT_BR/Main.md

                                        match=of.ofp_match( dl_type=0x800,
                                                            nw_dst="192.168.101.101",
                                                            tp_dst=80 )))
-Example: Clearing tables on all switches
+Exemplo: Clearing tables on all switches
 # create ofp_flow_mod message to delete all flows
 # (note that flow_mods match all flows by default)
 msg = of.ofp_flow_mod(command=of.OFPFC_DELETE)